Seqcol specification version 0.1.0

 Terminology

-Because the encoding algorithm is recursive, this leads to a few different ways to represent a sequence collection.
-We refer to these representations in "levels".
+The recursive encoding algorithm leads to several ways to represent a sequence collection.
+We refer to these representations as "levels".
 The level number represents the number of "lookups" you'd have to do from the "top level" digest.
 So, we have:

 Just a plain digest, also known as the "top-level digest".
 This corresponds to 0 database lookups.
 Example: